lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 But generally you need an open mind to accept the information from this group because its just so different to what society as taught us.
 But if you dismiss this group has frauds I understand - for new information to be accepted you need pigeon holes to store information into and if you don't then its only natural for you to dismiss the information as just false.

 I recommend reading their first book the Stairway to Freedom because this is a book which has helped me considerably in my journey and a book which I hope will bring benefit to you in your journey.
-Link to their books which have been given to us on earth completely free which contain spiritual knowledge is linked [Here](https://thegreatwhitebrotherhood.org/books/)
+Link to their books which have been given to us on earth completely free which contain spiritual wisdoms is linked [Here](https://thegreatwhitebrotherhood.org/books/)

 [Here](https://www.youtube.com/watch?v=QRSlzULFWpM) is the video from Bob Sanders on how to Meditate correctly who works with The Great White Brotherhood and [here](https://thegreatwhitebrotherhood.org/lessons/meditation/) is an article on their website on how to meditate and the key benefits of meditation.